 How to maintain good health during Autumn

 Would you agree that there are definitely seasonal people?
 Sometimes it can be so apparent just by looking at a person as to what season they ‘belong’ in!
-I know I have always been a summer person.
+I know I have always been a summer person and I’ve had to learn how to be in good health during the autumn and winter seasons.
 I’ve lived in many hot countries throughout my life and as a little girl my mum would laugh at me and try to persuade me that I really did not need a blanket and why I must have the AC on blasting cold air over me!

 Nowadays I can maintain groundedness, good energy, good health and a happy mood all year round through the practice of ayurveda.
 The theory and practicalities behind achieving this are very simple.
 In Ayurveda, health is defined as the dynamic state of balance between mind, body, and environment.
 During my workshop at Studio 70 in October, we will look at your unique constitution and explore practices that will nourish you throughout the year.

 Vata is one of the three doshas in ayurveda, (also known as mind-body types, the doshas express unique blends of physical, emotional, and mental characteristics).
 It’s a biological energy or force composed of elements ether and air.
 What do vata and autumn have in common?
 They are both windy!
 That makes them dry, rough, light, cold, mobile and flowing.